missionpinball/mpf-docs/docs/install/mac.md

 run with root permissions, which can pose a security risk if used carelessly.

+Also, if the MC doesn't load due to an error that has to do with gstreamer, try adding homebrew's gstreamer install location to the DYLD_LIBRARY_PATH environment variable, like this (but check the version number since that might vary:

+`export DYLD_LIBRARY_PATH=/usr/local/Cellar/gstreamer/1.22.5/lib:$DYLD_LIBRARY_PATH`

 Also, pip installs Python packages globally by default.
 If you'd prefer to keep your project and its dependencies isolated from your system's Python, consider using a Python virtual environment.
 There are several